How to make a Radar System

 int dis;

-After, the pins connecting the ultrasonic sensor and the servo motor in the void setup are defined.
+After, the ultrasonic sensor and servo motor pins are defined in the void.
 Also, the serial monitor is enabled.

 void setup() {